10 Sure Signs of a Strong Marriage

 By: Jennifer Maggio

-I sat with Becky as she shared with me the feelings of utter shock, horror, devastation, and heaviness she felt that Thursday morning.
-She was shaking and tears steadily streamed down her face.
-Her husband had just announced that he wanted a divorced after twenty years of marriage.
+I sat with Becky as she shared with me the feelings of utter shock, horror, devastation, and heaviness, she felt that Thursday morning.
+She was shaking, and tears steadily streamed down her face.
+Her husband had just announced that he wanted a divorce after twenty years of marriage.
 They had raised three children together.
 They had built a house – a home – together for over two decades.
 Becky hadn’t worked outside the home since they married.
 What would she do now for income?
 For companionship?
 It was a shock, to say the least.

 - Growth.
 We are never finished.
 A productive and healthy life means one full of growth in our spiritual journey with the Lord, our physical fitness, our financial stewardship, our parenting techniques, and….our marriages.
 We grow in closeness.
 Healthy marriages are filled with individuals who are growing.
 There should be much grace during the growth process, as sometimes it can be challenging.
 Commit to growing.
 What are the areas that you know are a struggle for you?
 Do you struggle with insecurity?
 Are you quick to anger?
 Do you talk calmly or tend to scream?